cogentcore/cogent/README.md

 And nothing beats coding for efficiently doing just about anything you want to do, whether it is data analysis, AI, etc (and obviously for "regular" coding).

-Even writing documents in a markup language (markdown, LaTeX, etc) is best accomplished in a great text editor.
+Even writing documents is best done in a markup language (markdown, LaTeX, etc), and needs a great text editor.
+In short, virtually your entire workflow as a scientist, researcher, etc depends on the same core functionality.

 And yet, the perfect text editor / IDE has yet to be written... *until now!* (or at least *N* years hence.. :)